kevinrodbe/library/Level 00/level-00-book.md

 Objective-C tends to be verbose. **Don't fight it.**

 There is a wonderful write-up [here](http://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingBasics.html) on code naming conventions. *Please* read it.
-It's short and you will be very glad you did!
+It is short and you will be very glad you did!

 ### Passing Messages